Hatf-I: Development and design

-In 1980s, the development on Hatf program began when the chief of army staff General Mirza Beg held a meeting with the Space Research Commission in an attempt to counter the Indian development of the Prithvi.
-The program was developed with the assistance from the KRL whose team hastily combined various available technologies to produce the first surface-to-surface missiles.
-The scientists at the Space Research Commission designed the Hatf-I as a highly mobile missile for tactical use.
-The design is said to have been derived from the second-stage of the French Eridan missile system.
-Its major use is as an unguided general bombardment weapon, to be fired across a battlefield or at a general target area.
+With the revelation of India's missile program, General Mirza Beg, then-chief of army staff working under President Zia-ul-Haq, launched a Hatf (lit.
+Target) program to meet India's challenge.
+The Hatf-I was developed in response and attempt to counter India's Prithvi and the program was first delegated to Space Research Commission.
+Designing of Hatf rocket system began in 1987 with Khan Research Laboratories joining the project and took initiatives to design warheads.
+The Hatf-I was developed in haste to address India's challenge and led to allegations by the Western observation that the missile was derived from French and American designs.
+The Hatf mission was to be use as an unguided general bombardment weapon, to be fired across a battlefield or at a general target area.
 If properly aimed, it can hit within several hundred meters of the target area.
-The missile is low cost and easy to produce and maintain in large numbers.
-The Hatf I missile development program dates back to the 1980s.
-The Hatf-I was officially revealed by Pakistani officials in 1989 and it is believed to have entered service in 1992.
+On a Pakistan Day Parade, the weapon system was officially revealed by the Pakistani military in 1989 and it is believed to have entered service in 1992.

 The Hatf I has a range of approximately 70 km and can carry a 500 kg conventional or non-conventional warhead.
 As it is unguided, it should be considered a long-range artillery shell, with the location of the impact depending upon the proper direction, angle of launch and the ability of the missile to fly straight.
 The Hatf-I is deployed with high explosive or cluster munitions, although it can theoretically carry a tactical nuclear weapon.
 The missile has a diameter of 0.56 m and is 6 m in length.
 It uses a single-stage solid propellant rocket motor.